Get in Touch

 Introduction to Power BI Desktop

-• Versions, license types, and program capabilities
+• Versions and license types and software capabilities

 • Main applications